xinyueandtianliangle/Oral-microbiome-and-NPC-prognosis/README.md

 # Oral-microbiome-and-NPC-prognosis
-This repository is used to store the code used in QIIME2 platform.
+This repository is used to store the code used in paper 'oral microbiome and NPC prognosis'